gitbrown1234/cloud-migration/README.md

     *   Supports token-based or username/password authentication.

 ### `kvstoremigrator` (KVStore Migration)
-*   **Purpose:** Enables the migration of KVStore collection data from local JSON backup files into a Splunk KVStore collection on a target instance.
+*   **Purpose:** This tool is designed to migrate KVStore collection data from local JSON backup files into a Splunk KVStore collection on a target instance.
+*   **Dashboard Integration:** The `kvstoremigrator` command is accessible via its dedicated dashboard, allowing users to define Splunk host, token, file path, and dry run options for KVStore data transfer.
+This dashboard is the primary spot for users to interact with the script.
 *   **Key Features:**
     *   Processes JSON files organized by app and collection name.
     *   Supports token-based authentication for secure data transfer.
     *   Includes a dry run mode to simulate the migration process without making actual changes.

 ### `rolemigrator` (Role Migration)
-*   **Purpose:** Automates the transfer of Splunk user roles, including their assigned capabilities and search quotas, from a source Splunk instance to a destination.
+*   **Purpose:** This tool automates the transfer of Splunk user roles, including their assigned capabilities and search quotas, from a source Splunk instance to a destination.
+*   **Dashboard Integration:** The `rolemigrator` command is used through its dedicated dashboard, which provides an interactive interface for specifying source/destination details, selecting roles, and managing update options.
+This dashboard is the primary spot for users to interact with the script.
 *   **Key Features:**
     *   Migrates all roles or a specified comma-separated list of roles.
     *   Handles creation of roles on the destination.